bibanon/bibanon/Collections/Collections.md

 ## Webcomics

-* [[Neglected Mario Characters|NC]] - Neglected Mario Characters, a popular sprite-based webcomic in the ancient internet.
+* [Neglected Mario Characters](http://github.com/bibanon/Neglected-Mario-Characters/wiki) - Neglected Mario Characters, a popular sprite-based webcomic in the ancient internet.
 It's a perfect example of what people in the past enjoyed, as well as the sad, crushing failure when the authors have to adapt to a new culture.